You are now in the main content area

 The Test Centre facilitates make-up tests and exams on behalf of Ryerson faculty and facilitates tests and exams with accommodation for students who are registered for Academic Accommodation Support.

-The Ryerson Medical Centre aims to promote a healthy environment for work and study by offering quality health services to current students, staff and faculty, such as physicals, assessments and immunizations.
+The Ryerson Medical Centre aims to promote a healthy environment for work and study by offering quality health services to current students, staff and faculty, such as physicals, mental health assessments, assessments for common medical problems, immunizations, and medical certificates.

 ThriveRU provides training and resources to Ryerson students, faculty and staff in order to teach the skills associated with resilience, well-being and thriving in both an academic and personal context.